martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

     + [modularise shiny code](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/issues/26): Ensures our Shiny code is more easier to follow.
     + [language selection](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/issues/36): Currently the app is a smorgasbord of English and Chinese.
 Consequently, it looks messy.
 We want to implement the ability for the user to choose which language they want to see the app in and the app's language will update accordingly.
     + Release to alpha testers to get early feedback.

+## Who is behind this?

+Multiple people contributed to this work. **Avision Ho** is a data scientist who wrote the majority of the Shiny app, and who was also [previously interviewed on this blog](https://martinctc.github.io/blog/data-chats-an-interview-with-avision-ho/).
+Avision is a co-author on this post. **Ocean Cheung** came up with the original idea of this app, and made it all possible with his knowledge and network with District Councillors.
+We would also like to credit **Justin Yim**, **Tiffany Chau**, and **Gabriel Tam** for their feedback and advice on the scope and the direction of this app.
+We are currently working on a number of other projects, which you can find out more from our website: https://hong-kong-districts-info.github.io/.

+(Disclaimer!
+We are not affiliated to any political individuals nor movements.
+We are simply some people who'd like to contribute to society through code and open-source projects.)

 ## Want to get involved?
 - Be a 'reviewer' or help with coding